 - Journaling: Some people find relief from anger when they can express what they are feeling in written form.

 - Exercise: Pent-up anger can often be released through physical activity.
-You could participate in a sport, lift weights, or go for a run.
-Sometimes using up physical energy helps to relieve emotional energy from anger as well.
+You could participate in a sport, lift weights, or go for a run, for example.
+Sometimes, using up physical energy helps to relieve emotional energy associated with anger as well.

-- Meditate: Practicing mindfulness mediation can often help people step back from a situation and look at the big picture.
-This helps them to remove their emotion from the situation, which can also help them let go of their anger before letting it control them.
+- Meditate: Practicing mindfulness meditation can often help people step back from a situation and look at the big picture.
+This helps them to remove their emotion from the situation, which can also help them let go of their anger instead of letting it control them.

-- Learn deep breathing techniques: Sometimes just learning how to slow your breath can help you learn how to get control of your emotions in a moment when you would normally respond in anger.
-This is similar to the advice that you should try counting to 10 when you get angry.
+- Learn Deep Breathing Techniques: Sometimes just learning how to slow your breath can help you get control of your emotions in a moment when you would normally respond in anger.

-- Go for a walk: Sometimes getting out and getting fresh air can help you clear your head.
+- Go For A Walk: Sometimes getting out of the house and getting some fresh air can help you clear your head.
 This can give you the time that you need to calm down and find a better way to respond.

 Many people don't realize that depression often disguises itself as anger and aggression.
-This is most likely to happen in men.
-If you or your loved one is experiencing an unnatural amount of anger, it's important to question if it's anger or if it's depression.
+If you or your loved one is experiencing an unnatural amount of anger, it's important to question whether it's just anger or if it's compounded by depression.
 While both issues can be treated and addressed, it's important to know what challenge you are working on overcoming.

 Get The Help You Need

-If your relationship is struggling because of anger, there is hope for it.
-You don't have to throw in the towel just yet.
-But it is important that you get help.
+If your relationship is struggling because of anger, it is important that you get help.
 Therapists can work with you on an individual level or as a couple to help you learn how to overcome anger and improve your relationship.

-Many different kinds of therapy can work to learn how to handle your anger.
+Many kinds of therapy can help people learn how to handle their anger.
 Talking to a therapist will help you identify what the right treatment plan is for you.
-If you have been in the pattern of taking your anger out on your partner, there is likely to be additional work that needs to be done to repair the relationship.
+If you have been in the pattern of taking your anger out on your partner or vice versa, there may be additional work that needs to be done to repair the relationship.

 If you are in an abusive relationship, the most important thing is your safety.
-If your partner is physically abusive to you in any way, then it's important that you remove yourself from the relationship.
+If your partner is abusive to you in any way, then it's important that you remove yourself from the relationship.
 If you are in an abusive relationship, know that support is out there.
-The National Domestic Violence Hotline is confidential and available 24 hours a day, 7 days a week: 1-800-799-SAFE (7233).
-Abuse goes beyond simply bringing anger into a fight or disagreement.
+The National Domestic Violence Hotline is available 24 hours a day, 7 days a week: 1-800-799-SAFE (7233).

 Where To Find Help

 If you have a problem with anger and know that you need to make changes, reach out to a therapist.
 Look for one that specializes in anger management.
 There are different forms of therapy available.
-For example, while you might attend one-on-one therapy sessions, you could also benefit from going to an anger management group.
-This is where you would meet with a group that is working on making the same improvements that you are.
-This can be helpful because you are with other people that know what you're going through and you are learning new skills together.
+For example, while you might attend one-on-one therapy sessions, you could also benefit from attending an anger management group.
+It can be helpful to meet with other people who know what you're going through.

 If you’re wondering just how effective online therapy can be, there’s a lot of research regarding online CBT.
 A recent review summed up the findings of 95 research studies.
-Those who used digital tools to learn CBT had high satisfaction with their results and having the support of an online therapist meant that people were more likely to finish their treatment.
+Those who used digital tools to learn CBT experienced high levels of satisfaction with their results.
+Plus, having the support of an online therapist meant that people were more likely to finish their treatment.
 Research has consistently shown that CBT is as effective online as it is in a traditional setting.